sbahing/SIT764/week7/README.md

 we can just install node chaincode using peer chaincode command (refer to official docs for details).

 *peer lifecycle chaincode* command will not work which is mentioned in docs "wierd".

+start.sh - This is a very simple command that generates cryptography materials, genesis block, channel configuration , docker containers and start those docker containers.

+to only generate configuration and containers without running those container use **start.sh gen only** command.

+to generate config and containers and run those containers use **start.sh gen** command.

+to run pregenerated containers without generating any config simply use **start.sh**

+stop.sh - This is a simple command that stops all the containers, deletes docker volumes and also configuration files generated. must use this carefully as i have not added any options to just stop the containers or to just delete configurations.